AIINS-NTHU/Orientation_general/README.md

   [Good tutorial](https://developers.redhat.com/blog/2021/04/30/the-gdb-developers-gnu-debugger-tutorial-part-1-getting-started-with-the-debugger)

+---

 ## Miscellaneous

-* Slack
+### Slack

 * Professor will add you in our slack workspace, so you can use slack for communications
 * Download slack from their website according to your OS: [https://slack.com/downloads](https://slack.com/downloads)
 * Open the app and Enter the workspace: [https://aiinsnthu.slack.com](https://aiinsnthu.slack.com)
 * Use your formal name as the account name
 * Also download the mobile app from the app store

+### Google Groups

 * Google Groups